 |Charges and Penalties||

 The charges and penalties for violating this statute are very fact-specific.
-Please refer to the Section 90-95 for details.
+Please refer to Section 90-95 for details.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 If you'd like more information related to this topic, you can click on the links below:

 Get Legal Help Fighting Your Drug Charges in North Carolina